edgexfoundry/edgex-docs/docs_src/microservices/application/V2Migration.md

     ```toml
       [Clients]
         # Used for version check on start-up
-        # Also used for DeviceSevice, DeviceProfile and Device clients
+        # Also used for DeviceService, DeviceProfile and Device clients
         [Clients.core-metadata]
         Protocol = 'http'
         Host = 'localhost'
         Port = 59881

+    ```

         # Used for Event client which is used by PushToCoreData function
         [Clients.core-data]
         Protocol = 'http'